marroyav/daphne_firmware/README.md

-# Linux on LiteX-VexRiscv
+# DAPHnE Firmware
+firmware for the DAPHnE Board that digitizes signals from ARAPUCAS in the far detector at DUNE experiment in FERMILAB

-> **Note:** Tested on Ubuntu 18.04.
+> **Note:** Tested on Debian 10

 ## Intro:
-In this repository, we experiment running Linux with [VexRiscv](https://github.com/SpinalHDL/VexRiscv) CPU, a 32-bits Linux Capable RISC-V CPU written in Spinal HDL.
-A SoC around the VexRiscv CPU is created using LiteX as the SoC builder and LiteX's cores written in Migen Python DSL (LiteDRAM, LiteEth, LiteSDCard).
-All the components used to create the SoC are open-source and the flexibility of Spinal HDL/Migen allow targeting easily very various FPGA devices/boards: Lattice, Altera, Xilinx, Microsemi FPGAs with SDRAM/DDR/DDR2/DDR3/DDR4 RAMs, RMII/MII/RGMII/1000BASE-X Ethernet PHYs.
-On Lattice ECP5 FPGAs, the [open source toolchain](https://github.com/SymbiFlow/prjtrellis) allows creating full open-source SoC with open-source cores **and** toolchain!
+In this repository, we experiment running dedicated digital modules with a bare-bones [VexRiscv](https://github.com/SpinalHDL/VexRiscv) CPU, a 32-bits Linux Capable RISC-V CPU written in Spinal HDL.
+The Firmware is created around the VexRiscv CPU using LiteX as the SoC builder and special cores written in Migen Python DSL (LiteADS, LiteDRAM, LiteEth).

 This project demonstrates **how high level HDLs (Spinal HDL, Migen) enable new possibilities and complement each other**.
 Results shown here are the results of a productive collaboration between open-source communities.